 What Are The Effects Of Waiting In Jail For Trial?

 There are many reasons why defendants want to avoid jail.
 Those retained in jail:

 - or pretrial detention are 1-4 times more likely to be sentenced to prison.

 - also tend to make rushed judgments for deals or plead guilty, simply to avoid less time in jail.

 There is also notable psychological trauma from time in jail; there have been cases where even if the charges are dropped, release from jail can lead someone to commit suicide or other mental health trauma reactions.

 Experienced Phoenix Criminal Defense Attorneys

 The Ybarra Maldonado Law Group (YMLG) has the skills, experience, and legal knowledge that you need!
 Contact us today at 602-910-4040.
-We can help with representation in many practice areas and provide legal counsel over rights, options, and assistance in all aspects of your legal issues and proceedings or preparation in Arizona.
+We can help with representation in many practice areas.
+We provide legal counsel over rights, options, and assistance in all aspects of your legal issues in Arizona.